 As I saw my female betta fish making a bubble nest, I quickly researched for an answer.
-That was because I knew this behavior is more typical for male betta fish.
+That was because I knew this behavior was more typical for male betta fish.
 I also wondered whether I got all this wrong, and I actually have a male betta in my tank.
 After extensive research, I finally found the answer.

-In the absence of a male, female betta fish may create bubble nests to create a conductive, oxygen-riched environment for their eggs and fry.
+In the absence of a male, female betta fish may create bubble nests to create a conducive, oxygen-riched environment for their eggs and fry.
 However, bubble nests are usually made by a male betta fish.
 In many cases, the seemingly female betta is actually a male Plakat.

 As we move forward, I will share an excellent video to ensure that your betta is indeed a female and not a male.
 Then, I will teach you what to do when your betta creates bubble nests and what would happen if you accidentally remove them.